pauloneves/django-best-practices/README.rst

 .. _django-reusable-app-docs: http://github.com/ericholscher/django-reusable-app-docs/tree/master

 We wanted to expand on the idea and create general "best practices" documentation for Django Web development encompassing ideas that are outside the scope of the official documentation.
+For more information, `read the project announcement <http://lincolnloop.com/blog/2009/apr/9/django-best-practices/>`_.